Steven Finn: 2010: Bangladesh

 When the senior squad's bowling attack was restricted by injury at the beginning of the 2010 Bangladesh tour, he was flown in as bowling cover.
 He played a tour match the day after arriving, and took three wickets in some economical spells of bowling across the two innings, and subsequently leapfrogged Liam Plunkett and Ajmal Shahzad to be picked for the first Test match on 12 March 2010.
 He was aged just 20, and became the 647th man to play Test cricket for England.

 He played in both Test matches, which England won by 181 runs and 10 wickets respectively.
 His first wicket was Bangladeshi batsman Shahadat Hossain, who was caught by Paul Collingwood, and proceeded to take one wicket in each of the four Bangladeshi innings.
 A double declaration by England in the first Test meant that he wasn't required to bat until the second Test where he finished unbeaten on 0 from 10 balls.

 After an impressive start to the County season, including a 14-wicket match haul, he was chosen again to face Bangladesh, this time in England.
 In the first match at Lord's, his home debut, he took a 5-wicket-haul in the second innings as England won by eight wickets, finishing with nine wickets in the match.
-In doing so was compared to Angus Fraser and Glenn McGrath by many media pundits, although he also worried them by frequently falling over in his follow-through.
+In doing so he was compared to Angus Fraser and Glenn McGrath by many media pundits, although he also worried them by frequently falling over in his follow-through.
 Nevertheless, he went on to Old Trafford to take a second five-for, being named Player of the Series in his debutante international home season.